backpackkat/weather-app/backpackkat-cs50-problems-2023-x-project/README.md

 #### The process was really great for me - I watched countless Youtube tutorials, read books, looked up functions on websites, talked to mentors face-to-face, rewrote things 100x over, and can honestly say I'm extremely proud of what I've put forward here.
 Is it perfect?
 Of course not. (see Unresolved Issues above).

 #### Do I already have ideas to make V2.0?
 Absolutely. (see every Unresolved Issue Above).
 I guess that's software development for you.
-And it means I'm on the right path, so thank you CS50!).
+And it means I'm on the right path, so thank you Harvard!).

 #### -KU.